Parañaque National High School: Student life

-Student profile
+Demographics and Student profile

 Initially, when the school was created in 1969; it only had a number of 512 students.
 Expansion of the school grounds and the urbanization of Metro Manila helped swell the numbers up to approximately 10,000 by the mid-1980s.
 Since then, the number of students studying in the school is slowly rising at a steady rate.
+When the school first implemented the senior high school program during school year 2016-2017, it had a population of 10,638 students.

+The population of the school is at an increasing rate and is unlikely to decrease in population.
 As of the school year 2020–2021, there were 11,479 junior high school students and 4,603 senior high school students.
 The total number of students as a whole numbered about 16,082; this is the total number of students in the main campus alone.
-As of school year 2022-2023, the school had a total of approximately 17,000 students in both junior and senior high school programs in the main campus alone.
+For school year 2022-2023 on the other hand, the school had a total of approximately 17,000 students in both junior and senior high school programs in the main campus alone.
+During school year 2023-2024, the school population increased yet again to approximately 18,500 students, making the school the largest in the country in terms of school population.
 Many of these students come from Parañaque; however, there are students that also come from neighboring cities such as Las Piñas, Pasay, and Bacoor.

 The school currently handles students from grade 7 to 12.
 Each grade level is divided into sections, with each grade level only being identified by a name.
 Currently; grade 7 sections are named after the different personal and social values, grade 8 sections are named after provinces in the Philippines, grade 9 sections are named after trees, grade 10 sections are named after heroes of the Philippines, grade 11 sections are named after Filipinos who contributed to fields relevant to the strand, and grade 12 sections are named after foreigners who contributed to fields relevant to the strand.
 The STE and SPA program is unique in that it does not follow the naming patterns of the other programs, instead naming the sections after National Scientists and National Artists respectively.

 The former system of naming sections is a numerical system in which sections are referred by a number.
 An even older system of naming sections includes identifying a section by both a name and a number.
 The OHSP, SPA, and STE program referred to its sections by a letter rather than a number.